valkey-io/valkey-doc/docs/reference/modules/modules-native-types.md

 Note that while there is no error handling on the API that writes and reads from disk, still the load callback can return NULL on errors in case what it reads does not look correct.
-Redis will just panic in that case.
+Valkey will just panic in that case.

 AOF rewriting
 ---